Over the years, the UEFA Champions League has been graced by a plethora of world-class players, particularly goal scorers.

 Manchester United forced a share of the spoils in the Champions League with a brace from the 36-year-old away at Atalanta.

 Ronaldo, like Messi, has eight hat-tricks in the competition, four more than anyone else.
-Ronaldo has scored in each of this season’s four Champions League games, totaling five goals.
+Ronaldo scored in this season’s four Champions League games, totaling five goals.